ocamllabs/icfp2016-blog/ML/making-reactive-programs-funct.md

 interpretation works since they are running at high speed.
 For programs that are event driven though, we need a different interpretation to the LTL model.

+Callback APIs can be made to work in this LTL model by using "not box, not event" which is the classic LTL "eventually".

+**Continuation Monad:** This all looks like callbacks in CPS form though?
+Is this just the continuation monad though, which JavaScript people already exploit via `Promise.resolve` and `Promise.then`.
+The LTL eventual modality is more than just the CPS monad though.

+    *a x *b -> * ( a x *b  + *a x b )

+This is what the familiar `select` function does -- given an *eventually A* and a *eventually B*, give me one of them and lose the other one.
+Implementing `sync` between two eventual values requires higher order state and allocating an empty reference cell.